 There were a lot of factors that made this difficult thing, even more difficult.
 We were in Nebraska, moving on with our life and working hard in therapy with Alexis.
 The lawyers with the district attorney’s office were not sure if they wanted Alexis there and that made it extremely difficult to plan a strategy for keeping her going with rehabilitation.

-On October 29, 2009 Brandon, Alexis, and myself boarded a plane bound for Texas.
-We arrived at the court house and met with the attorneys who would be trying the case.
+On October 29, 2009 Brandon, Alexis, and I boarded a plane bound for Texas.
+We arrived at the courthouse and met with the attorneys who would be trying the case.
 We unpacked into a hotel room, not knowing how long we would be there.

-The District Attorney’s office (DA) eventually decided that Alexis could not be in the court room because it may have too much emotional pull on a jury.
+The District Attorney’s office (DA) eventually decided Alexis could not be in the courtroom because it may have too much emotional pull on a jury.
 So we called my parents, rented a car, and met them in Oklahoma City for them to take Alexis back to Lincoln.
 They ended up taking a week off of work to take her to therapy and doctor’s appointments.

 In the meantime, the trial was slated to begin, but one of the jury members ended up being sick.
 So it started a couple of days later than expected.

-Erase everything out of your mind about what you have ever seen on television, because it is nothing like that.
+Erase everything out of your mind about what you have ever seen on television, because a trial is nothing like that.

-That went on day after day, as we sat silent and expressionless- because that is what we are supposed to do.
-We listened to the 911 call, we listened to the EMT describe what Alexis looked like when the ambulance got there.
-The more we listened, the more we re-lived, the more it felt like we were being kicked in the face over and over again.
+That went on day after day, as we sat silent and expressionless because that is what we were supposed to do.
+We listened to the 911 call.
+We listened to the EMT describe what Alexis looked like when the ambulance got there.
+The more we listened, the more we relived, the more it felt like we were being kicked in the face over and over again.

 We would watch reporters sit in the back of the room for a couple of hours, and leave before they heard the whole story.
 We were recorded walking in and out of the courtroom by the local news station.
 We had to call our parents at night and rehash everything that was said.